Taulignan

 The History of Taulignan

-History lovers will be interested to learn that the last "lady of the manor" at Taulignan, which in the 12th century was a seigneury belonging to Bertrand de Taulignan, was Nicole de Lamoignon de Senozan, Malesherbes' sister.
-She was emprisoned at the "Conciergerie" with her friend Élisabeth de France, and she too ended up on the scaffold in May 1794.
+History buffs will be interested to learn that Taulignan, which in the 12th century was a seigneury belonging to Bertrand de Taulignan, had as its last chatelaine Nicole de Lamoignon de Senozan, sister of Malesherbes.
+Imprisoned in the Conciergerie with her friend Élisabeth de France, she too was sent to the guillotine in May 1794.

-In the 19th century Taulignan was a prosperous village, thanks to silk "throwing" which employed more than 400 people.
-Don't forget to visit the Silk Museum, where you will discover how silk was made, from the silk-worm to the luxury fabric we are familiar with.
+In the 19th century, Taulignan was a prosperous town thanks to silk reeling, which employed more than 400 workers.
+Be sure to visit the Atelier-Musée de la Soie (Silk Workshop Museum), where you can discover the secrets of silk production, from the worm to the luxurious fabric we know today.
+Please note that the museum is closed in winter and opens on April 1.

 What to see